Spark Your Imagination

 6. Within the application periods: Sept 1 - Dec.
 1 and April 1 to June 1 when seats are available

-7. Must live in the Central Valley and able to attend 80% of the monthly meetings
+7. Must live in California and able to attend 80% of the monthly meetings, and be able to spare a minimum of 10 hours a

 8. Conflicts of interests (i.e. AAHCMSJV staff member, spoken ill-will of organization to public, immediate family member